-Public Policy Studies is designed to introduce students to domestic policy making in public or private settings.
+Policy Studies is designed to introduce students to policy making in public or private domains.
 It provides an appropriate foundation for students interested in public service, either in elected office or in government agencies, as well as students interested in non-governmental policy organizations.
 It serves as a base for graduate work in public policy and law, as well as more traditional academic fields.

 Chatham's pre-law program is designed to encourage and support students with an interest in careers in law.
 It also helps students prepare to attend law school.
 The program includes the pre-law advisor, a pre-law minor, co-curricular programs offered in partnership with the PA Center for Women, Politics, and Public Policy, and the support of an advisory committee.
 View more...